Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Evaluation Metrics and Results

 Fig.~\ref{fig:acceptovertime} presents the acceptance rate of different algorithms over time (top) and the corresponding arrival rate of SFC requests (bottom).
 In the early phase of the simulation, the acceptance rate is relatively low for all algorithms due to high demands, as the arrival rate reaches its peak during this period.
 As the arrival rate gradually decreases, the system experiences reduced traffic intensity, leading to an improvement in acceptance rates.
 Among the algorithms, the proposed SDAC consistently outperforms the others throughout the simulation.
 In comparison, seqDDQN demonstrates competitive performance but lags behind SDAC, followed by paraDDQN.
 RAILS performs poorly in the earlier steps due to the immaturity of its risk models, which require more time to converge.
 Despite this initial drawback, RAILS eventually achieves better performance than the ILS, though it remains inferior to DRL-based approaches.
 The GP shows the lowest acceptance rate, highlighting its inefficiency in managing resources in general.
 Overall, the results demonstrate that SDAC manages to sustain a higher acceptance rate even during high-traffic periods.

 Fig.~\ref{fig:avgaccept} shows the average acceptance rate achieved by the different algorithms.
 SDAC exhibits the highest acceptance rate, while both seqDDQN and paraDDQN achieve competitive acceptance rates, although lower than SDAC.
 The stronger coordination of decisions in seqDDQN results in a performance advantage over paraDDQN.
 RAILS and ILS fall into the second tier, consistent with the results in Fig.~\ref{fig:acceptovertime}.
 GP again obtains the lowest acceptance rate.

-Table~\ref{tab:scala_comparison} shows the scalability of the three DRL-based algorithms in terms of acceptance rates as the number of VNFs increases.
-To evaluate scalability under controlled complexity, the trained models are tested on a modified request traffic set, where each service request contains exactly $2$, $4$, $6$, or $8$ VNFs.
-As the service complexity grows, all methods experience a gradual decline in performance, which is expected due to the increased orchestration challenge.
-However, SDAC consistently maintains a higher acceptance rate across all scales, highlighting its robustness and adaptability. seqDDQN also demonstrates strong scalability, outperforming paraDDQN.
-The performance gap increases as the number of VNFs increases, indicating the superior ability of SDAC to handle more complex requests.
+To better understand the limitations of each approach, we further analyze the causes of service request rejection.
+The two dominant reasons are ($i$) insufficient CPU resources within DCs, leading to capacity violations, and ($ii$) violations of the E2E latency requirement specified in the SLA.
+Even when aggregated CPU capacity is available, fragmented or overloaded resources may prevent a request from being admitted, while in other cases the SFCs cannot be placed without satisfying the strict latency constraint.